 Occasionally we may agree to guarantee a portion or all of the short-term incentive for an executive officer.
 Typically, this occurs when we feel it is necessary in order to attract a desirable executive.
-In connection with the hiring of Dr. Mark Greene as our new CEO in February 2007, we guaranteed him an incentive award equal to his base salary for fiscal 2007, pro rated based on the portion of the fiscal year he was employed by the Company.
+For instance, in connection with the hiring of Mark Scadina as our new General Counsel in June 2007, we guaranteed him an incentive award equal to 50% of his annual base salary for the period from his hire date in fiscal 2007 through the end of fiscal 2008.

-Long-Term Compensation
+Long-Term Incentives

 The third key element of our executive compensation program is long-term incentive equity awards under our 1992 Long-term Incentive Plan (the "LTIP").
 This component of compensation is used to enhance the total compensation package for key management and, in particular, to link compensation to the market value of our Company's Common Stock.
 Equity awards are intended to align executives' interests in managing the Company with shareholders' interests.
 The primary types of equity awards utilized by the Committee are stock options and restricted stock units.
+Grants of equity awards to executive officers typically fall into one of three categories: (1) new hire or promotion grants; (2) performance-based grants at year-end; or (3) special purpose grants.
+Regardless of type, all such grants are made by the Committee after review and consideration of the information provided by Towers Perrin, and in consultation with our Chief Human Resources Officer.